JeffLeFoll/go-service-discovery/README.md

 ## Endpoints
 Currently the registry offer the following endpoints :
 GET /service  => Return all services instances registered
-GET /service/:name => Return services instances with the given name
+GET /service/:name => Return a liste of services instances with the given name
+GET /service/:id => Return the services instance with the given id
 POST /service => register a new service instance, return the newly created ID or the provided ID if it's a valid UUID v4
-PUT /service/:id => update the TimestampRegistry of an already existing service instance
+PUT /service/:id => update the TimestampRegistry of an already existing service instance DELETE /service/:id => un-register the service instance with the given ID